How Do I Prevent My Puppy From Chewing On Furniture?

 Using baby gates

-In addition to crate training and leash training, using baby gates can be helpful in managing your puppy's access to certain areas.
+In addition to crate training and leash training, using baby gates can be helpful in your puppy's access to certain areas.
 By closing off rooms or stairways with baby gates, you can restrict your puppy's movement and reduce the chances of them encountering furniture that may tempt them to chew.

 Consistency and Routine